morganjwilliams/pyrolite/docs/source/usage/eg/lambdas/lambdadimreduction.rst

 Dimensional Reduction
 ======================

-Orthagonal polynomial decomposition can be used for dimensional reduction of smooth function over an independent variable, producing an array of independent values representing the relative weights for each order of component polynomial.
+Orthogonal polynomial decomposition can be used for dimensional reduction of smooth function over an independent variable, producing an array of independent values representing the relative weights for each order of component polynomial.